 You’re a master at skimming blog posts (like this one?) and scrolling past those subheads and paragraphs we work over.
 A photo or a graphic might stop you in your tracks.
 The scrolling pauses and the eyes rest as you take in that visual hook.

 Yes, photos grab eyeballs.
 That’s why social networks are built around them.

 But what happens after the visual hook?
 After that comes the real hook.

 That’s your hook.
 And no, I don’t mean a description of the main idea.

 I mean the hook that will keep readers reading.
-That’s important.
+It’s important.
 Because…

 “The main goal of your first sentence is to get readers to read the second sentence.”

 I’m paraphrasing Joe Sugarman, a master copywriter.
-He was talking about ads at the time, but it applies to any form of copy or text.
+He was talking about ads at the time, but it applies to any form of copy or content.